What is After Market Order?

 TradeJini[2] – Subject to change*

-When we compare the AMO for Zerodha and TradeJini, we can find subsequent slot difference for entities.
+When we compare the AMO for Zerodha and TradeJini, we can find subsequent slot differences for entities.
 If you plan for After Market Orders, get the right time frame from your trading platform and then buy or sell during the time frame.

 Also read: What is Debt to Asset Ratio – Simplest Explanation + Example]

-When will your Trade be Pushed to the Market?
+When Will Your Trade be Pushed to the Market?

-Your orders will be pushed to the market the next day, when the market opens.
+Your orders will be pushed to the market the next day when the market opens.

 That’s right.
 Though you have made an order today, that doesn’t imply your trade be pushed to the market immediately.
 Since you have made the trade after the market is closed, the trade will be pushed to the market only when the market opens, i.e., the next day.
-It directly does not interact with the market; it stays with the broken and is pushed only when the market opens.
+It does not directly interact with the market; it stays with the broken and is pushed only when the market opens.

 EntitiesPush Time